 Willow Creek Park

 This project replaces the Willow Creek Park shelter, restrooms, and playground.
 Completion is expected in early spring 2020.
 Special attention is being given to creating a play space that is fun, inclusive and accessible to a wide range of users.
 The Willow Creek playground was last renovated in 1997.
 The shelter and restroom predate the playground.
-Planning for the project will take place during fall 2018 with construction scheduled for spring 2019.
+Planning for the project will take place during fall 2018 with construction will take place during summer 2019.